mshibanami/xcstrings-cli/README.md

-# xcstrings-cli
+# xcstrings-cli (`xcs`)

 [![Test](https://github.com/mshibanami/Docsloth/actions/workflows/test.yml/badge.svg)](https://github.com/mshibanami/Docsloth/actions/workflows/test.yml) [![npm version](https://badge.fury.io/js/xcstrings-cli.svg)](https://badge.fury.io/js/xcstrings-cli) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This is a command-line tool designed for working with **xcstrings** files, such as adding and removing localized strings.
+This is a command-line tool designed for working with **String Catalog** (`.xcstrings`) files, such as adding and removing localized strings.
 It supports JSON5 and YAML formats for inputting translations.

-We also provide a Custom GPT that can help you generate translations and output them in the form of an `xcstrings` command.
+We also provide a Custom GPT that can help you generate translations and output them in the form of an `xcs` command.
 Check it out here: [xcstrings-cli Helper](https://chatgpt.com/g/g-69365945f8bc8191be3146f880238957-xcstrings-cli-helper).
 (The configuration is in [helpers/helper-config.md](./helpers/helper-config.md).)

 ## Installation